entropy-glitch/space-wars/README.md

 v.1.1.4

-- Added two more characters: Darth Insidious and Yodan
+- Added two more character themes: Darth Insidious and Yodan

 v.1.1.5

-- Deleted unnecessary routes for future projects
+- Deleted routes for future projects

+v.1.1.6

+- Improved the menu selection for the Darth Insidious and the Yodan character theme

 ## FAQs ❓